Function Generator

 To install this Eclipse plug-in:

-1. Install Eclipse if it is not installed already (The plug-in has been tested with Eclipse 3.6, other versions are not officially supported).
+1. Install Eclipse if it is not installed already (The plug-in has been tested with Eclipse 3.6 and 3.7).

 2. Copy file FunctionGenerator_x.x.x.jar to the plugins folder in Eclipse installation directory (The x.x.x part of the name denotes plug-in version number).